hemashushu/ason-rs/README.md

 `$ ason test.ason`

-If the document has no errors, the program prints the formatted document to the terminal.
+If the document "test.ason" has no errors, the program prints the formatted document to the terminal.
 The output can be redirected to a new file, e.g.:

 `$ ason test.ason > new.ason`